jbsee/4thSemesterPortfolio/content/Weekly Progress/Week 35/To Do.md

 ### Before the weekend
-- [ ] Clean up the weekly plan/progress structure
+- [x] Clean up the weekly plan/progress structure
 - [ ] Look into integrating learning goals/reflection into short term goals
 - [ ] Look into Kolb, feedup, feedforward, feedback

 ### Reflections
+ML is more project-essential right now, so I've been focusing a bit more on that than DS&A for now.